-Four groups of head exercises to strengthen neck muscles
+Four groups of head exercises to strengthen the deep neck muscles

 1. Head retraction (chin tuck)

 The deep front neck muscles are small and delicate.
 FHP makes them weaker and shorter.
 Exercises can help strengthen your deep and front neck muscles.
-The goal is to slide your head back to balance on the first and second cervical vertebrae.
-These are called the atlas and axis.
-They make possible the rotation of your head on your neck (14), (15).
+The goal is to slide your head back to balance on the first and second cervical vertebrae, called the atlas and axis.
+They enable the rotation of your head on your neck (14), (15).

 These are stretches and exercises that help keep your neck from collapsing into your chest and shoulders like a turtle.
 This is where traction devices can help, too, as well as manual traction from a physical or massage therapist or chiropractor.
 Once you get the idea, daily mindfulness can help you keep from turtling back down.
 (16)

 3. Upper back muscle strengthening to support deep neck muscles

 We tend to overuse the big, superficial upper back muscles, especially the trapezius.
 That doesn’t mean they are in good shape.
 The smaller back muscles (levator scapulae and rhomboids) are often weak.
 Systematic training of the smaller muscles without overtraining the big muscles will help make your carriage more graceful, fluid, and strong.

 If your head is forward, the muscles of the front of the neck and the chest tend to be short, tight, and weak.
 This is especially true for the Sternocleidomastoid (SCM) pair and the upper pecs.
 With kyphosis, the main chest muscles (pectoralis major and minor) become shorter and weaker.
 Stretching and release are the first corrective steps, followed by strengthening.
 Foam roller stretches are also useful (17).